 In this guide I am going to help you learn to crochet through understanding basic crochet techniques and stitches.
 I’ll start right at the beginning with casting on, making a chain and single crochet.
 We’ll explore holding the crochet hook and giving tension to your yarn.
-After that, I will take you through some initial techniques and basic stitches that will help you to get off on the right foot.
+After that, I will take you through some initial crocheting techniques and basic crochet stitches that will help you to get off on the right foot.
 When we have established these basics, I will point you in the right direction to continue your crocheting journey.

 - Attaching yarn to your hook

 Techniques For Attaching Yarn In Crochet

 Attaching the yarn to your crochet hook is achieved by making a slip knot.
 Often known as ‘casting on’, it’s basically a way of tightening a slip knot around your hook, using your fingers as a starting point.

 There are several ways of doing this but my favorite is as follows.

 - Wrap the yarn twice around your finger

 - Pull the back loop 1 over loop 2